papyri/site-docs/checklist.md

 = "Koptische Schutzbriefe," ed.
 W. Till (with an historical-legal study by H. Liebesny).
 MDAI (Kairo) 8 (1938) 71—127.
 Nos.
 1—103.
 Nos.
 2—3, 12—13, 17, 56, 59, 68, 77, 84—86, 92, 95, 97, 99—101 are papyri.
 The rest are ostraca.
 No. 84 is reedited as P.Bal.
 188.

 ### P.Select.
-= Papyri Selectae, ed.
+= _Papyri Selectae_, ed.
 E. Boswinkel, P.W.
 Pestman and P.J.
 Sijpesteijn.
 Leiden 1965.
 (Pap.Lugd.Bat.
 XIII).
 Nos.
 1—24 papyri; no. 25 mummy labels (i—ii) and ostraca (iii—vi).
 [EJB]

 ### P.Sel.Warga
-= Select Papyri, ed.
+= _Select Papyri_, ed.
 R.G.
 Warga, Jr. Diss.
 University of Illinois at Urbana-Champaign, 1988.
 Nos.
 1—13.
 [UMI, order no. 1992-8823279]

 ### PSI
-= Papiri greci e latini.
+= _Papiri greci e latini_.
 (Pubblicazioni della Società Italiana per la ricerca dei papiri greci e latini in Egitto).
 Florence.
 The first eleven volumes were edited by a number of persons under the general direction of G. Vitelli and M. Norsa.
 A list of reeditions of documentary texts is given by P. Pruneti in Pap.Flor.
 XIX.2, pp. 475—502.

  * I, 1912.
 Nos.
 1—112.
 [MF 1.65; rp.
 Bd'E]
  * II, 1913.
 Nos.
 113—156.
 [MF 1.66; rp.
 Bd'E]